manisuec/techinsights/content/post/2021-08-11-understand-event-loop-in-nodejs.md

 setInterval 0
 ```

-The next phase is `poll` phase but since it some time is required to read data from file hence event loop will enter into `check` phase.
+The next phase is `poll` phase but since some time is required to read data from file hence event loop will enter into `check` phase.
 Since, there is a callback registered by `setImmediate()`, it will gets executed.

 ```
 setImmediate